Sharon-iguazio/mlrun/README.md

 <a id="installation-iguazio-platform"></a>
 ### Installation on the Iguazio Data Science Platform

-To install MLRun on an instance of the Iguazio Data Science Platform (**"the platform"**) &mdash;
+To install MLRun on an instance of the [Iguazio Data Science Platform](https://www.iguazio.com) (**"the platform"**) &mdash;

 1. Create a copy of the [**hack/mlrun-all.yaml**](hack/mlrun-all.yaml) configuration file; you can also rename your copy.
-    You can fetch the file from GitHub by running the following from a command line:
+    You can fetch the file from GitHub by running the following from a command line; to install a specific version of MLRun, replace `master` with the relevant version tag:
     ```sh
     curl -O https://raw.githubusercontent.com/mlrun/mlrun/master/hack/mlrun-all.yaml
     ```